Capture or Escape of a Photon at a Black Hole: as a trajectory r(t) and as a path r(φ)

 Abstract

-We study the Ordinary Differential Equations (ODEs) representing the path and trajectory of light approaching a (non-spinning) black hole.
+We study the Ordinary Differential Equations (ODEs) representing the static path r(φ) and the trajectory r(t) of light approaching a (non-spinning) black hole in a lab frame of the Schwarzschild model.
 In the vicinity of a black hole, a light ray dramatically bends.
-To express the path of light via ODEs near a black hole is possible due to the Schwarzschild solution of the Einstein equations of the General Theory of Relativity.
+Expressing the path of light via ODEs near a black hole is possible due to the Schwarzschild solution of the Einstein equations of the General Theory of Relativity.
+We explore those ODEs and graph their solutions using the Taylor Center ODE solver.
+Some remarkable features of those ODEs present a particular interest for teaching and a challenge for numeric integration. |

 Preface